It’s time for another WordPress Hosting Review! This time, I will be looking into Ploi.io for hosting WordPress.

 My initial request was answered in exactly one hour, but additional replies took a lot longer.
 So if you’re the type that requires support, don’t depend too much on them.

 So, I found out that support is knowledgeable, but it can take some time.
+In my opinion, I found Runclouds support, which is a platform similar to Ploi, somewhat more responsive.

 Good Documentation, but not only for WordPress